-A questions and answers guide to performance evaluation requirements of the new EU In vitro Diagnostic Medical Devices Regulation 2017/746 (IVDR)
+A Q&A guide to performance evaluation requirements of the new In Vitro Diagnostic Medical Devices Regulation (EU) 2017/746

 Medical technologies are tightly regulated in the European Union.
-Before any medical technology can be legally placed on the EU market, a manufacturer must comply with the requirements of all applicable EU legislation and affix a CE mark to their product.
-Since the 1990s, in vitro diagnostics (IVDs) have been regulated by an EU Directive (IVD Directive 98/79/EC).
-In May 2017, the In vitro Diagnostic Medical Devices Regulation 2017/746 (IVDR) was published.
-MedTech Europe, the European trade association representing the IVD industry, is working with our members and the authorities to support companies in complying with the new IVDR by the end of the transition period (2022).
+Before any medical technology can be legally placed on the EU market, a manufacturer must comply with the requirements of all applicable EU legislation, and add a CE mark to their product.
+Since the 1990s, in vitro diagnostic medical devices (IVDs) have been regulated by an EC Directive (IVD Directive (EC) 98/79).
+Since May 2022, the In Vitro Diagnostic Medical Devices Regulation (EU) 2017/746 (IVDR) fully applies.
+Most IVDs are able to benefit from a three to five years period of extended transition to the IVD Regulation.
+During this time, all IVDs will gradually transition to the IVD Regulation.
+MedTech Europe, the European trade association representing the IVD industry, works with our members and the authorities to support companies in complying with the IVDR.

 The IVDR contains several provisions that are open to more than one interpretation.
-This brochure is designed to help stakeholders understand the new Regulation and the important changes it will bring.
+This brochure is designed to help stakeholders understand the IVD Regulation.
 Where appropriate, information is presented in a Q&A format to make the text as accessible as possible.
 It reflects MedTech Europe's best efforts to interpret the IVDR.